-Brad and Terri looked polite but skeptical.
-The third rail of this conversation was why she was here in the first place?
+Brad and Terri nodded politely.
+The third rail of their conversation was why she was here in the first place?
 Where was her husband?
 She looked at the brothers’ hands, the identical pattern of long salt and pepper hairs.

 “Life gives second acts,” she said.
-“I’m excited to be here.”
+“I’m so excited to be here.”

 Her cabin and office in the clinic now strategically boasted several pictures of her children to advertise her as a “family” woman, the same framed photos that served that purpose in her office in Saburia.